Immigration Emergency Advice

 All of these situations require an individual response and urgent Immigration Advice that is unique to the situation.
 Depending on your Immigration Emergency your options will vary.
 Failing to respond to a Home Office enquiry within their appointed deadline can also be considered an emergency as these can impact on whether you will still be allowed to lawfully live and work in the UK.

-All Immigration emergencies should be treated under the supervision or guidance of a regulated Immigration Adviser professional in order to act in your best interest, to ensure that your rights under Article 8 – humanitarian rights are protected.
+All Immigration emergencies should be treated under the supervision or guidance of a regulated Immigration Adviser professional.
+This is in order to act in your best interest, to ensure that your rights under Article 8 – humanitarian rights are protected.

 By contrast, a seeking emergency immigration services such as a “same day service” appointment with the Home Office is often more precisely defined as a service of choice, especially if your visa has not expired, one which presents no immediate threat of removal.